Suicide in India

-Estimates for number of suicides in India vary.
+Estimates for the number of suicides in India vary.
 For example, a study published in The Lancet projected 187,000 suicides in India in 2010, while official data by the Government of India claims 134,600 suicides in the same year.
 Similarly, for 2019, while NCRB reported India's suicide rate to be 10.4, according to WHO data, the estimated age-standardized suicide rate in India for the same year is 12.9.
 They have estimated it to be 11.1 for women and 14.7 for men.

 Definition

 The Government of India classifies a death as suicide if it meets the following three criteria: